 Nolan, of course, deserves credit for his visual approach as well: his sweaty, claustrophobic camera style fits the story, and rather than aping Burton's and Schumacher's phony-looking sets, his gritty, open-air Gotham is kind of a Manhattan with flourishes, which grounds the storyline in reality like no other superhero movie has since 1978's Superman.
 It creates a real sense of geography, population, and stakes.
 A lesson can be learned here by comparing Batman Begins' strong use of locations to George Lucas's soulless computer-generated backgrounds for Star Wars Episode III: Not only do you get more of a feel for a place when you know that the glass, steel, and stone you see is all real, but you are reminded why actors give better performances when they get to work in actual environments instead of a big green room.

-All in all, despite a slightly disappointing explosion-filled denouement (a let-down perhaps only because the first two acts are so utterly original), Batman Begins is a fine achievement in dramatic filmmaking, and well worth seeing even for those who still haven't stopped cringing after witnessing the horror that was Batman and Robin.
+All in all, despite a slightly disappointing, explosion-filled denouement (a letdown only because the first two acts are so original), Batman Begins is a fine achievement in dramatic filmmaking, and well worth seeing even for those who still haven't stopped cringing after witnessing the horror that was Batman and Robin.